seamless-protocol/cl-synchronicity-price-adapter/README.md

 [ProposalPayloadStablecoinsPriceAdapter](/src/contracts/ProposalPayloadStablecoinsPriceAdapter.sol)

 - Proposal payload for the Aave v2 Ethereum market.
-- For all Aave v2 Ethereum stablecoin assets deploys `StablecoinPriceAdapter` and sets it as an asset source by calling `setAssetSources` function on the `AaveOracle` contract.
+- For all Aave v2 Ethereum stablecoin assets deploys `CLSynchronicityPriceAdapter` and sets it as an asset source by calling `setAssetSources` function on the `AaveOracle` contract.

 [ArcProposalPayloadStablecoinsPriceAdapter](/src/contracts/ArcProposalPayloadStablecoinsPriceAdapter.sol)

 - Proposal payload for the Aave Arc market.
-- For all Aave Arc stablecoin assets deploys `StablecoinPriceAdapter` and sets it as an asset source by calling `setAssetSources` function on the `AaveOracle` contract.
+- For all Aave Arc stablecoin assets deploys `CLSynchronicityPriceAdapter` and sets it as an asset source by calling `setAssetSources` function on the `AaveOracle` contract.

 ## Aave v2 Ethereum stablecoin assets and USD price feeds
 List of affected Aave v2 Ethereum stablecoin assets and used Chainlink Data Feeds for `Asset / USD` pair.